UththaraSalini/Phishing-Attack/README.md

 1. You can download the WAMP server and install it.
 2. After installed it run the wamp server.
 If the WAMP is running you can see a green wamp icon in your notofocation area.
 3. Now go to the "wamp" folder where you installed.
 And you can see "www" folder inside it.
-4. Create a folder in "www" and and put all the website documents which you dowloaded from here.Save it.
+4. Create a folder inside "www" and and put all the website documents which you dowloaded from here.Save it.
 5. Open a web browser.
 6. And type the " localhost/folder name/index.html " (Filename is name of the folder you crated in www).
 And run this.
 7. Now you can see the phishing website.